Introducing our new bioinformatics protocols

 Setting actions with the toolbox

-After a pipeline is generated, you can use the toolbox to adjust several parameters of the interface:
+After a protocol is generated, you can use the toolbox to adjust several parameters of the interface:

 - Undo previous action